Social exchange theory: Affect theory

-The actors in social exchange are normally viewed as unemotional beings who have information, cognitively process it, and make decisions concerning the pattern and nature of exchange with others.
-Affect theory of social exchange complements social exchange theory by incorporating emotion as part of the exchange process.
-Formalized by Lawler (2001), the affect theory examines the structural conditions of exchange that produce emotions and feelings and then identifies how individuals attribute these emotions to different social units (exchange partners, groups, or networks).
+Traditionally actors in the social exchange theory are often viewed as individuals who are rational decision makers that weigh costs and rewards without emotion.
+The affect theory of social exchange complements social exchange theory by incorporating emotion as part of the exchange process.
+The affect theory developed by Lawler (2001), challenges this by showing that emotions play an integral role in social exchanges.
+The affect theory examines the structural conditions of exchange that produce emotions and feelings and then identifies how individuals attribute these emotions to different social units (exchange partners, groups, or networks).
 These attributions of emotion, in turn, dictate how strongly individuals feel attached to their partners or groups, which drives collectively oriented behavior and commitment to the relationship.
+When individuals experience positive emotions in group or partner-based exchanges it strengthens bonds and encourages group commitment.

 Assumptions

-Most social exchange models have three basic assumptions in common: behavior in a social sense is based on exchanges, if an individual allows someone to receives a reward the person then feels the need to reciprocate due to social pressure and individuals will try to minimize their cost while gaining the most from the reward.
+Most social exchange models have three basic assumptions in common: social behavior is based on exchanges, if an individual allows someone to receives a reward that person then feels the need to reciprocate due to social pressure.
+Additionally, individuals will try to minimize their cost while gaining the most from the reward.
 The affect theory of social exchange is based on assumptions that stem from social exchange theory and affect theory: